 Remember, it works just like a muscle.
-And in order to get the most strength and reliability out of a physical muscle group, you need to do two things:
+And to get the most strength and reliability out of a physical muscle group, you need to do two things:

-- Challenge it, put it to the test, train it to become stronger over time.
+- Challenge it, put it to the test, and train it to become stronger over time.

 - Give it sufficient rest so you can still count on it when you need it.

-The same is true for willpower: a deliberate balance of exercise and rest create the strongest result with the greatest endurance.
+The same is true for willpower: a deliberate balance of exercise and rest creates the most substantial result with the greatest endurance.

-How the hell are we supposed to use a tool that has only two rules, if they are diametrically opposed?
+How are we supposed to use a tool with only two rules if they are diametrically opposed?

 As with so many things, success and failure lie on opposite sides of the line of intentionality.

-In order to make your willpower the best asset to you that it can be, you must increase the moments where you are deliberately challenging your willpower, while decreasing the moments where you are unconsciously draining it.
+To make your willpower the best asset to you that it can be, you must increase the moments where you are deliberately challenging your willpower while decreasing the moments where you are unconsciously draining it.

-Let’s take a closer look at each in turn, and see how we can consciously balance them.
+Let’s look at each in turn and see how we can consciously balance them.

 The Willpower Workout

-Just like there are many ways to exercise for stronger legs, bigger arms, or a healthier heart, there are many things you can do to strengthen your self control and impulse management.
+Just like there are many ways to exercise for more muscular legs, bigger arms, or a healthier heart, there are many things you can do to strengthen your self-control and impulse management.

 Fortunately, all are things that are worth doing for other reasons anyway.
 You may even be doing some of them already:

-The simplest way to strengthen your willpower is to intentionally test it.
+The simplest way to strengthen your willpower is to test it intentionally.
 Put yourself at odds with your natural impulses to practice overcoming them.
 Fasting, for example, challenges and thereby strengthens your ability to uphold a commitment.

 Waking up earlier without snoozing your alarm also takes significant self-control.
 Or you can go to a store you like, and buy nothing.
 Anytime you change a routine or start a new habit is a chance to embrace this sort of challenge.

-On top of that, exercise is a textbook willpower challenge – when your body starts to say “I’m done,” your brain has the option to say “no you’re not, not yet.”
-This engages your willpower drive and trains it to be stronger.
+On top of that, exercise is a textbook willpower challenge – when your body starts to say “I’m done,” your brain has the option to say, “no, you’re not, not yet.”
+This challenge engages your willpower drive and trains it to be stronger.

-Another willpower double-whammy, breathing meditation is great for two reasons here.
-First, slowing down your breathing through meditation stimulates blood flow to the brain, and just like exercise, stimulates the prefrontal cortex.
+Another willpower double-whammy, breathing meditation is excellent for two reasons here.
+First, slowing down your breathing through meditation stimulates blood flow to the brain and, just like exercise, stimulates the prefrontal cortex.

 Reserve your self-control

-Willpower challenges are great for developing the strength of your decision-making over time, but far less so when they have to compete with all of the things that are unconsciously draining your energy.
+Willpower challenges are fantastic for developing the strength of your decision-making over time, but far less so when they have to compete with all of the things that are unconsciously draining your energy.

 Muscles need more than exercise.
 They also needed to be protected from exhaustion so that we can continue to rely on them.
-If your willpower is constantly being sapped, you won’t be able to use it to elevate yourself.
-Try some of these strategies to guard your willpower and take it back for yourself:
+If your resolve is constantly depleting, you won’t be able to use it to elevate yourself.
+So try some of these strategies to guard your willpower and take it back for yourself:

 Own Your Sleep Cycle

 As we’ve established, rest is how you heal and refuel your willpower, along with the rest of you.
-Make sure you’re getting enough sleep, and you’ll be much better prepared to make difficult decisions.
+So make sure you’re getting enough sleep, and you’ll be much better prepared to make difficult decisions.

-We also know that willpower reserves are the highest in the morning, and lowest late at night, just like physical stamina.
-The more recently you’ve slept, the more full your reserves will be.
+We also know that willpower reserves are the highest in the morning and lowest late at night, just like physical stamina.
+The more recently you’ve slept, the more full your energy stores will be.
 Unhealthy triggers are most dangerous at night, so be prepared for them.
 But also give yourself a little grace for not being your best self to resist them.

 Reduce Decision Fatigue

-Try to avoid putting yourself in situations where you’ll need to constantly rely on your willpower.
-Treat it as precious, because otherwise you’ll waste it.
-If you’re a shopper, the mall is a barrage of willpower-dependent choices, saying yes or no to so many shiny appealing things you could buy.
+Try to avoid putting yourself in situations where you’ll need to rely on your willpower constantly.
+Treat it as precious because otherwise, you’ll waste it.
+For example, if you’re a shopper, the mall is a barrage of willpower-dependent choices, saying yes or no to so many shiny appealing things you could buy.

 Set Up Easy Landings

-Some activities and events deal a far harder blow to your willpower reserves than others.
-For instance, a high-pressure exam, a heavy workout, or a trying day on the job.
-Do your best to stay rested and well-fed ahead of time.
+Some activities and events deal a far more brutal blow to your willpower reserves than others—for instance, a high-pressure exam, a heavy workout, or a trying workday.
+So do your best to stay rested and well-fed ahead of time.

 And if you know you’re going into a situation that will wear you out, you can prepare for the more vulnerable you that will be coming out the other side.
-Skip the retail therapy, avoid driving past your favorite drive-thru, and don’t leave cookies on the counter if you won’t be able to say no to them later on.
+So skip the retail therapy, avoid driving past your favorite drive-thru, and don’t leave cookies on the counter if you won’t be able to say no to them later.

 Willpower can take you where you’re going when every other sign is pointing the opposite way.
-If you know how to use it (and how not to use it), you can crush countless obstacles, both internal and external, that would waylay you from your goals.
+If you know how to use it (and how not to use it), you can crush countless internal and external obstacles that would waylay you from your goals.

 It is a mighty hammer, and it can be your Mjolnir, but only if you are willing to be its worthy Thor.
-That doesn’t come easy.
+Unfortunately, that doesn’t come easy.